matzapata/ipfs-compute/README.md

-TODO: Timeout docker running 15 secs or so
-TODO: Pass method, headers and so on as args.
-Also allow more control on communication between processes so it works like a full server

 ## Design

 Programs are binaries with curl interface.
 Imagine that, call a endpoint with curl but instead of processing the response elsewhere we process it right there, curl is the interface.